Shana Lee Gibson

 I’ve learned the value of sacrificing a ‘dream’ for a rewarding family life.

-Now that she’s older, I’ve refocused on my art.
+Now that she’s older, I’m refocused on my art.
 But I’ll never allow myself to be defined by what I do for work, no matter how much I love it.

 I will only be defined by the love I give, the depth of my relationships and the life experience I gain.

-TAKEAWAY: How we step up in life may mean more to us on our deathbed than the things we did effortlessly.
+TAKEAWAY: How we step up in life may mean more to us on our deathbed than the things we planned to do.
 If we think deeply about what happens to us, in due course realizations come; willingness, grace and determination grow us into better people.

 Me and Mikala at her 2023 High School Graduation.